mxie622/CaseStudy1_SimilarWord/README.md

 # CaseStudy1_SimilarWord
-Text rank + Word2Vec to find similar words from short and numerous corpus
+For some target words, Text rank + Word2Vec to find similar words from short and numerous corpus

+python version = 3.6+
+requirement = gensim